SamAkinbile/KIDS-MATH/README.md

 ### Target Audience

-Math for kids include preschoolers to high school students, parents, teachers, homeschoolers, online learners, and adults seeking math skills.
+Math for kids include pre-schoolers to high school students, parents, teachers, homeschoolers, online learners, and adults seeking math skills.
 Tailoring content to their specific needs and interests is essential.

 ### Logical Reasoning